 This unique place that features a splendid blend of Art Nouveau and Art Deco architectural styles have hosted the first Solvay Conference in 1911 with the presence of Albert Einstein, Marie Sklodowska-Curie, and Max Planck.

 The Hotel Metropole was built in 1895, and it is the only 19th-century hotel that operated in Brussels till today.
 It was one the first luxury hotel in the capital to have electricity and central heating in 19th century Brussels.
-Unfortunately due to events that took place in recent years(terrorism, pandemic) the hotel is no more available to the public.
+Unfortunately, due to events that took place in recent years(terrorism, pandemic), the hotel is no more available to the public.

 It’s definitely a place filled with atmosphere and full of remarkable stories and I am glad I have had the opportunity to put there one last story, before its closing.

 The photos you see below were taken in the year 2019.
 I have visited the place a few times to get an idea of where can I set my realizations.
 Then it was choosing the right models that will have grace and elegance to fit this classic style.
 The last part was to create ideas.
-Working with few people on the set, having not much available light, and a lot of mirrors that make things not easy as the whole set gets complicated.
+Working with few people on the set, having not much available light, and a lot of mirrors make things not easy as the whole set gets complicated.
 I had to carefully plan what I was about to do and to show.

 This time I had to use a tripod, not only because of lack of light (1/2 sec – 1 sec of exposure on ISO1600).
-The other reason was to have 2, 3, 4 people on the picture.
+The other reason was to have 2, 3, or 4 people in the picture.
 Plus their reflections in the mirror sometimes.
-To compose it you need to choose the background first, verify the lighting, and then introduce actors who will play their roles.
+To compose it you need to choose the background first, verify the lighting, and then introduce the actors who will play their roles.
 All that has to be balanced.
-To do that I have set the camera on a tripod, then I was sure the image will be still.
+To do that I set the camera on a tripod, then I was sure the image will be still.
 I had a canvas I could fill.
 Just adding piece by piece to my set.
-Then I could work on details like head, arms position, their emotions as well, to press the remote shutter on the end.
+Then I could work on details like head, arms position, and their emotions as well, to press the remote shutter on the end.

 Never before I was building a set this large and in such difficult light conditions.
 And just for info…photos presented here do not create one story.
 These are rather pieces of this evening.
-However, if you have imagination you may want to combine some of these together ;)
+However, if you have an imagination you may want to combine some of these together ;)